WordPress/openverse/CONTRIBUTING.md

 If you find a bug, please open an issue in this repository describing the bug.
 You can file a bug [here](https://github.com/wordpress/openverse-frontend/issues/new?template=bug_report.md).
 You will see a bug report template with the required information you should provide.

-After that, don't forget to tag the issue with the "Bug" label.

 Please see our [testing guidelines](./TESTING_GUIDELINES.md) for general instructions and recommendations for how to test the application.

 ### Proposing changes or new features